Monday, October 7, 2024

 Platform 9¾, Harry Potter and the Philosopher's Stone (movie scene)

 I ended reading five of the seven books.
-The only reason why I didn't read the last two was because I had changed jobs and devoted less time for reading, not because they were not interesting.
+The only reason why I didn't read the last two was because I had changed jobs and devoted less time for reading.
+Not because they weren't captivating.

 When the first film was released, it became the highest-grossing film of 2001 and the second-highest-grossing film of all-time after The Titanic.
 My son Jean-Luc's childhood revolved around LEGOS.
 When he was six years old, he asked Santa for the Hogwarts Castle for Christmas.
 Harry Potter Lego sets started coming out during the release of the first film.
 He had seen it at Costco so when he found it under the tree on Christmas morning, he was as surprised as I was.
 We spend that whole morning setting it up.
 Jean-Luc has a very creative imagination, so it wasn't long until he dismantled it and elaborated other versions combining other Lego sets from his collection.